Because (Beatles song)

 "Because" is a song written by John Lennon (credited to Lennon–McCartney) and recorded by the English rock band the Beatles.
 It was released on their 1969 album Abbey Road, immediately preceding the extended medley on side two of the record.
 It features a prominent three-part vocal harmony by Lennon, Paul McCartney and George Harrison, recorded three times to make nine voices in all.

 Composition

 The song begins with a distinctive electric harpsichord intro played by producer George Martin.
 The harpsichord is joined by Lennon's guitar (mimicking the harpsichord line) played through a Leslie speaker.
 Then vocals and bass guitar enter.

 "Because" was one of few Beatles recordings to feature a Moog synthesiser, played by George Harrison.
 It appears in what Alan Pollack refers to as the "mini-bridge", and then again at the end of the song.

-According to Lennon, the song's close musical resemblance to the first movement of Ludwig van Beethoven's Moonlight Sonata was no coincidence: "Yoko was playing Beethoven's 'Moonlight Sonata' on the piano...
-I said, 'Can you play those chords backwards?', and wrote 'Because' around them.
-The lyrics speak for themselves...
-No imagery, no obscure references."
+Lennon said the song was inspired by Ludwig van Beethoven's Moonlight Sonata.

+"I was lying on the sofa in our house, listening to Yoko play Beethoven's 'Moonlight Sonata' on the piano.
+Suddenly, I said, 'Can you play those chords backward?'
+She did, and I wrote 'Because' around them.
+The song sounds like 'Moonlight Sonata,' too.
+The lyrics are clear, no bullshit, no imagery, no obscure references."